dimabresky/ObservableState/README.md

 # ObservableState

-Javascript plugin for observe the object
+Javascript plugin for observe the state

 ## How to use (example)